NCIOCPL/ncids/README.md

 Based on the U.S. Web Design System (USWDS), this design system provides principles, guidance and code to help design and build websites using the NCI look and feel.

-NCIDS is built as a monorepo, utilizing *yarn* and *yarn workspaces* for dependency management and *lerna* for its utility commands.
+NCIDS is built as a monorepo, utilizing *npm* and *npm workspaces* for dependency management and *lerna* for its utility commands.

 ## Packages
 | Package name                                  | Description                                                                                                                                                                                                                                   |